atlants1998/CarsShop/targets.md

 #    test to do and learn    #
-diffrent between array [] and rest parameter ...nums ✅ make code more simple saperate most files as possible try CJS - then delete it ✅ use ESM (can`t use CJS with ESM pakage ) make executable files for [win-linux]
+diffrent between array [] and rest parameter ...nums ✅ make code more simple ✅ saperate most files as possible ✅ try CJS - then delete it ✅ use ESM (can`t use CJS with ESM pakage ) ✅ make executable files for [win-linux]: (Bulding executable files works well with CJS but in ESM makes errors)
 ++++++
 - make functions file
-    that contain most used functions like read answer from the user
+    that contain most used functions like read answer from the user *